Aircoookie/Espalexa/readme.md

 Alexa now finally supports colors with the local API!
 You can see how to add color devices in the EspalexaColor example.
 Then, you can say "Alexa, turn the light to Blue".
 Color temperature (white shades) is also supported, but still a WIP.

 By default, it's possible to add up to a total of 10 devices (read below on how to increase the cap).
 Each device has a brightness range from 0 to 255, where 0 is off and 255 is fully on.
-You can get a percentage from that value using `espalexa.toPercent(brightness)`
+You can get a percentage from that value using `espalexa.toPercent(brightness);`

 #### How do I install the library?